-Manisha is a development economist whose primary research and teaching interests lie at the intersection of applied microeconomics, health, and development.
+Shah is a development economist whose primary research and teaching interests lie at the intersection of applied microeconomics, health, and development.
 She has written several papers on the economics of sex markets in order to learn how more effective policies and programs can be deployed to slow the spread of HIV/AIDS and other sexually transmitted infections.
 She also works in the area of child health and education.
-Manisha has been the PI on various impact evaluations and randomized controlled trials and is currently leading projects in Tanzania, Indonesia, and India.
+Shah has been the PI on various impact evaluations and randomized controlled trials and is currently leading projects in Tanzania, Indonesia, and India.
 She has also worked extensively in Ecuador and Mexico.
 Her research has been supported by Bill and Melinda Gates Foundation, William and Flora Hewlett Foundation, the World Bank, and the National Science Foundation among others.
+She is an editor at Journal of Health Economics and an Associate Editor at The Review of Economics and Statistics.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.